harness/developer-hub/docs/platform/secrets/secrets-management/add-an-aws-kms-secrets-manager.md

 If the administrator of the account to which the role belongs provided you with an external ID, then enter that value.

 For more information, go to [How to Use an External ID When Granting Access to Your AWS Resources to a Third Party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) from AWS.

 #### Assume Role Duration (seconds)

 This is the AssumeRole Session Duration.
-Go to Session Duration in the [AssumeRole AWS docs](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).
+Go to Session Duration in the[AssumeRole AWS docs](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).

 ### Step 3: Setup Delegates

 In **Delegates** **Setup**, enter [**Selectors**](../../delegates/manage-delegates/select-delegates-with-selectors.md#option-select-a-delegate-for-a-connector-using-tags) for specific **Delegates** that you want to allow to connect to this Connector.
 Select **Save and Continue**.

 ### Step 4: Test Connection